 Los Angeles (Zebulon), Sao Paulo (Sesc Belenzinho), Berlin (Akademie der Künste), Vienna (TBA21, Thyssen-Bornemisza Art

-October 2016 finally saw the release of Christopher Chaplin's highly acclaimed first solo album "Je suis le Ténébreux", which had been partly recorded at Air's legendary Atlas Studio in Paris and various studios in the UK.
+October 2016 finally saw the release of Christopher Chaplin's highly acclaimed first solo album "Je suis le Ténébreux", recorded at Air's legendary Atlas Studio in Paris and various locations in the UK.
 It weaves experimental musical influences around a sixteenth century text, an epitaph known as the Enigma of Bologna.
 The album features the voices of Hans-Joachim Roedelius, Christine

 Martha Roedelius, French actress and soprano Judith Chemla and Italian

 tenor Pino Costalunga, as well as the text and voice of Claudia

 After touring and returning to his own studio for several months he put out his second solo album “Paradise Lost“ in June 2018, featuring the American vocalist and poet Leslie Winer and British tenor Nathan Vale.
 In this powerful soundtrack of winding paths through the (un)conscious, Chaplin again combined experimental electronic with chamber and contemporary music approaches.
 The album translates John Milton's poem about the descent to hell of fallen angels into epic soundscapes.

 Alongside his studio recordings and solo live concerts (supported by visual artists Luma.Launisch) Christopher continues to play numerous collaborative and improvised shows with Hans-Joachim Roedelius and other artists such Icelandic electronic music trio Stereo Hypnosis.
 Based on these live improvisations an ambient album "Bjarmi" was recorded in Hvammstangi, northern Iceland in 2018.